brown-dash/Dash-Documentation/markdown/properties/otherContexts.md

 </details>

 ## Description:
-Displays other existing contexts of the currently selected document.
+Other Contexts displays other existing contexts of the currently selected document.

 ## How to create another context: